QuaSi-Software/Documentation/docs/resie_component_parameters.md

 Heat losses are modelled through lid, side walls, and base.
 The interaction with the surrounding ground can be represented either by:

-- `ground_model="simple"`: prescribed ground temperature (profile or constant), no thermal capacity of the ground, or
+- `ground_model="simplified"`: prescribed ground temperature (profile or constant), no thermal capacity of the ground, or
 - `ground_model="FVM"`: axisymmetric transient ground conduction model (finite volume), providing dynamic effective ambient temperatures for buried wall layers and the base of the STES.

 The seasonal thermal storage can be modelled either as pit  (truncated quadratic pyramid or truncated cone) or as tank with round or square cross-sectional shape, depending on the given `shape` and the `sidewall_angle`, as shown in the following figure: